 Although he was first introduced to Jewish stories as a teenager, Scott’s interest was reawakened when he taught a 9th-grade religious school class at his local synagogue.
 So taken by his students’ positive responses to his readings of stories by I. L. Peretz and Sholem Aleichem, Scott began exploring ways to use playwriting and storytelling to bring these beloved writers’ works to new audiences.

-Scott brings Jewish stories to life in his one-man performances of “Lost and Found: Jewish Stories from the Old Country” and “Chanukah Stories from Oykvetchnik.”
+Scott brings Jewish stories to life in his one-man performances of “Lost and Found: Jewish Stories from the Old Country” and “Chanukah Tales from Oykvetchnik.”
 He also presents talks on several Yiddish writers, including “Sholem Aleichem: The Broken-Hearted Humorist,” “I. L. Peretz Remembered,” and “Discovering The Forgotten Yiddish Writer Jacob Dinezon.”

 His presentations may be tailored to synagogue events, Jewish Community Center programs, Jewish cultural clubs, Sisterhood luncheons, adult education programs, and book clubs.